-The following topics suggested during scoping were dismissed from analysis in the LTEMP EIS for the reasons stated below:
+The following topics suggested during scoping were dismissed from analysis in the LTEMP DEIS for the reasons stated below:

 - Extirpated Species.
-The reintroduction of extirpated species is beyond the scope of the LTEMP EIS, but was addressed for fish within the NPS Comprehensive Fisheries Management Plan (NPS 2013e). - Prime and Unique Agricultural Lands.
+The reintroduction of extirpated species is beyond the scope of the LTEMP DEIS, but was addressed for fish within the NPS Comprehensive Fisheries Management Plan (NPS 2013e). - New Infrastructure, Including Temperature Control Devices (TCDs) and Sediment Augmentation.
+New infrastructure was determined to be outside the scope of the LTEMP DEIS as well as being economically infeasible at this time.
+Consideration of new infrastructure would require additional engineering analyses, separate NEPA assessments (environmental assessment [EA] or EIS), and potential Congressional authorizations prior to implementation.
+Research and monitoring related to sediment deposition, erosion, and turbidity, as well as temperature effects on fish, are ongoing and are considered within this plan. - Prime and Unique Agricultural Lands.
 The Farmland Protection Act of 1981, as amended, requires federal agencies to consider adverse effects on prime and unique farmlands resulting in conversion of these lands to nonagricultural uses.
 There are no agricultural lands in GCNP or GCNRA, and proposed alternatives would not have direct or indirect effects on downstream agricultural lands.
 Therefore, this topic is dismissed from further analysis. - Land Use in GCNP and GCNRA.
-Land use and development of visitor and park facilities in GCNP and GCNRA are managed under the NPS Organic Act, NPS 2006 Management Policies (NPS 2006a) and associated Directors' Orders, GCNP and GCNRA enabling legislation, the Wilderness Act, and other such policies and regulations.
-None of the proposed alternatives would fundamentally affect land use in the project area.
-Therefore, this topic is dismissed from further consideration. - Soundscapes.
-For the LTEMP EIS, soundscapes are not addressed as an individual resource; however, effects of man-made noise are discussed under the following impact topics: Wildlife (Section 4.7); Recreation, Visitor Use, and Experience (Section 4.11); and Wilderness (Section 4.12).
+Land use and development of visitor and park facilities in GCNP and GCNRA are managed under the NPS Organic Act, NPS 2006 Management Policies (NPS 2006a), and associated Directors' Orders, GCNP and GCNRA enabling legislation, the Wilderness Act, and other such policies and regulations.
+None of the proposed alternatives would fundamentally affect land use in GCNP and GCNRA.
+Therefore, this topic is dismissed from further consideration.

+Soundscapes.
+For the LTEMP DEIS, soundscapes are not addressed as an individual resource; however, effects of man-made noise are discussed under the following impact topics: Wildlife (Section 4.7); Recreation, Visitor Use, and Experience (Section 4.11); and Wilderness (Section 4.12).
 Impacts on soundscape are expected to be negligible on the small number of days when noise-producing fish management and vegetation restoration activities take place.